Denham-Lacy House

-The Denham-Lacy House (also known as the Virginia C. Turnbull House) is a historic house located in Monticello, Florida.
+The Denham-Lacy House is a historic Inn located in Monticello, Florida.

 Description and history

 It is one of three Italianate-style structures in Monticello.
 On May 6, 1982, it was added to the U.S. National Register of Historic Places.
 Restoration of the property was undertaken by its sixth successive owner, Patricia Hays Inmon, in 2000.
 The house currently operates as a six-room bed and breakfast Inn.
+The House has been restored to as original as possible with original colors and preserved plaster.
+All rooms are their original size and configuration.
+The grounds have many historic plantings.